 For official church records, the transfer of records is managed via retention schedules mutually agreed upon by the curator and office in question.

-For personal papers, donations are documented by a written receipt and donor agreement specifying the conditions of transfer with regards to legal title, restrictions of access, literary rights, and authority to weed.
+For personal papers, donations are documented by a donor agreement specifying the conditions of transfer with regards to legal title, restrictions of access, literary rights, etc.

 It is the obligation of the ELCA Region I Archives to care for these records permanently and to provide proper facilities and procedures to insure the preservation of records transferred.

-When records are transferred to the ELCA Region I Archives, they become the property of the Archives.
+When records are transferred to the ELCA Region I Archives, they become the property of the Archives and Special Collections.

 Arrangement and Description